kettanaito/atomic-layout/README.md

 ## Contributing

 Shape the way developers create layouts!
 There are [Contribution guidelines](https://redd.gitbook.io/atomic-layout/developers/contributing) to get you started, please give it a read.
-The issues labeled [`help wanted`](https://github.com/kettanaito/atomic-layout/labels/help%20wanted) or [`good first issue`](https://github.com/kettanaito/atomic-layout/labels/good%20first%20issue) are, generally, good ones to start contributing.
+The issues labeled [`help wanted`](https://github.com/kettanaito/atomic-layout/labels/help%20wanted) or [`good first issue`](https://github.com/kettanaito/atomic-layout/labels/good%20first%20issue) are a great place to start contributing.
 Thank you.